 • Don’t assume something is wrong just because it feels far

 • Avoid the first restroom.
-Everybody on your flight does the same.
+Everybody on your flight does the same, and there are plenty more further on

 If Amsterdam is your final destination, follow signs for Baggage Claim.